tomekness/Arduino-ESP8266-NodeMCU/README.md

 ## 02 web example (easyIOT-cloud.com)

 EasyIotCloud https://easyiot-cloud.com/ is a free of charge IOT online plattform, offering an Arudino library to send and receive data tru an RestApi.
-EasyIOT-Could comes in quite handy for storing and displaying data.
-Remote controlling outputs.
-Or being used as a bridge between an input and an output device.
+EasyIOT-Could is very convenient for storing and displaying data, Remote controlling outputs,or being used as a bridge between an input and an output device.

 Further tutorials and guidance can be found here: https://iot-playground.com/build